Max Frye

 max.frye@yale.edu

-Max Frye, an All-American and Ivy League champion who competed for Dartmouth and Notre Dame, joined Yale as an assistant coach for men's track and field and women's track and field in August of 2024.
+Max Frye joined Yale as an assistant coach for men's track and field and women's track and field in August of 2024.
 Frye works with the Bulldogs' hurdlers and sprinters.

-Frye joined the Bulldogs from Bradley, where he made an immediate impact as an assistant coach of sprints and jumps.
-In his first season, he helped send three runners to the NCAA First Round meet outdoors.
-He also helped coach the first MVC 200m champion in school history – also the school's first MVC sprint champion in 34 years.
-Frye helped coach Bradley's athletes to seven school records and 12 top 10 school marks.
-He also shined on the recruiting trail, earning commitments from three athletes ranked in the top 50 nationally or in their state in their respective events at either the senior or U18 level.
+An All-American and Ivy League champion who competed for Dartmouth and Notre Dame, Frye joined the Bulldogs from Bradley, where he made an immediate impact as an assistant coach of sprints and jumps.
+In his first season, he coached the first MVC 200m champion in school history – also the school's first MVC sprint champion in 34 years.
+Frye coached Bradley's athletes to 7 school records and 12 top 10 school marks.

 A two-time captain at Dartmouth, Frye was the Ivy League 400h champion in 2019.
 He ran the second-fastest 400h in school history and competed at the NCAA East Preliminary Round meet multiple times.
 His career at Dartmouth overlapped with that of Courtney Jaworski, Yale's Mark T. Young '68 Director of Cross Country and Track and Field, who was head coach of the women's cross country team and associate head coach of the women's track and field team for the Big Green from 2014 to 2021.

-Frye competed for Notre Dame in 2022-23 while in graduate school, earning All-America honors indoors.
+Frye competed for Notre Dame in 2021-22 while in graduate school, earning All-America honors indoors.
 He was first team All-ACC in the 400h and was a member of the NCAA runner-up distance medley relay team indoors.
 His 400h time ranked second all-time for the Fighting Irish.
 He was part of a distance medley relay team that set the ACC record, since broken.

 After completing his athletic eligibility Frye remained at Notre Dame as an assistant coach for the sprints, jumps and multis in 2022-23.
 He assisted in coaching five NCAA Championships qualifiers, three All-Americans and the 2023 indoor pentathlon National Champion.